alecchendev/alecchendev.github.io/posts/break-crypto.md

 These organizations have a lot of power because of the trust we put in them.

-With this power they can impose transaction fees, decide who is allowed to enter the market (leads to loss of privacy through requiring personal information to prevent fraud).
+With this power they can impose transaction fees and decide who is allowed to enter the market.
+This also leads to loss of privacy when they require substantial personal information to prevent fraud.

 We're subject to their infrastructure - if they change software, if their servers are down, if their tech can't scale properly.

 The only thing holding them back from abusing their power is the law, consequences that would ensue (were they to break the law) enforced by the government.
-[2]
+[1]

 ## Decentralized currency